Pherrara/GAF_GUI/README.md

    - Place numbered `.tif` film scans or similar formats into a folder for **calibration** and/or **measurement**.
 Those folders need to be in the root folder of the python script.
    - Use filename prefixes like `irr01.tif`, `velo01.tif`, etc. to distinguish irradiated ('irr') and unirradiated ('velo').
    - The number of irradiated and unirradiated films file must be the same.
+   - Note that the films must be scanned in a way to be surrounded by white (like in most scanners) for the automatic segmentation to work correctly.

 3. **Required Input Files:**
    - `MU_values.dat`: One line per film with monitor units used during calibration.